 The exclusions in this section apply to all benefits.
 There may be other exclusions and limitations listed in Section 5 of this brochure.
 Although we may list a specific service as a benefit, we will not cover it unless we determine it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.
 Even if a covered provider prescribes, recommends, or approves a service or supply does not make it medically necessary or eligible for coverage.
-For information on obtaining prior approval for specific services, such as transplants, (see Section 3 When you need prior Plan approval for certain services).
+For information on obtaining prior approval for specific services, such as but not limited to: transplants, radiology imaging procedures, radiation oncology, inpatient and skilled nursing facility admissions, mental health and substance abuse treatment, and certain prescription drugs, (see Section 3 When you need prior Plan approval for certain services).